thestubborndev/finance_tracker_server/README.md

 ### External accounts

-Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and the Airtable base, you will need to update some API credentials conveniently located in the `config.js` file.
+Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and your Airtable base, you will need to update some API credentials conveniently located in the `config.js` file.
 Lets go through them step-by-step.

 #### Airtable

 You will need to [sign up](https://airtable.com/) for an Airtable account.
 Once you have an account:

-1. [Install the Finance Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button in the top right corner.
+1. [Install the Finance Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button.

 2. Visit the [Airtable API page](https://airtable.com/api), select the Finance Tracker base from the list to see it's custom documentation.